llvm/llvm-project/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 .. note::

-  This augments (in alphebetical order) DWARF Version 5 section 7.32, Table 7.32.
+  This augments (in alphabetical order) DWARF Version 5 section 7.32, Table 7.32.

 .. table:: Attributes used in type signature computation